Irritable Bowel Syndrome Symptoms

 Gas and bloating are common IBS symptoms in women, but vomiting isn't, though it can occur due to nausea from the pain.
 Upper GI symptoms are not a typical part of the syndrome, though women with IBS are statistically more prone to GERD and acid reflux.

-For women, IBS symptoms are affected by hormonal fluctuations.
+Also for women, IBS symptoms are affected by hormonal fluctuations

 What Symptoms and Diseases Need to Be Ruled Out For an IBS Diagnosis?